 Insure Your Firearm Shipment

 We always recommend you protect your package with shipping insurance whenever shipping firearms.
 That way, you’ll rest easy knowing you are covered in the event that any damage occurs to the firearm during transit.
 You can purchase additional coverage either from your carrier or through a third-party insurance company.
-Note that certain third-party insurance companies such as Shipsurance don’t cover firearms.
+Note that certain third-party insurance companies may not cover firearms, but some companies such as Shipsurance do.
 In addition, your carrier might not insure your package if it isn’t packaged properly—so don’t make that mistake!

 Check With Your Carrier